awsdocs/amazon-ec2-user-guide-windows/doc_source/send_logs_to_cwl_instances.md

 ### Use SSM Agent to Configure CloudWatch<a name="configure-ssm-agent"></a>

-The following procedure describes how to configure CloudWatch using the SSM Agent on Amazon EC2 Windows Server 2016 instances\.
+The following procedure describes how to configure CloudWatch using the SSM Agent on Amazon EC2 Windows Server 2016 and later instances\.

 **To configure CloudWatch using SSM Agent**